ibbles/LearningUnreal/Actor Component.md

 I'm not sure what happens if you access an Actor member Component after it has been destroyed.
 Is it still safe to call Is Valid on it?

+Actor Component has a Tick Component callback that should be disabled for every Component that don't need it, for runtime performance reasons.
+For a Blueprint Component untick the [[Class Defaults]] > Tick > Start With Tick Enabled checkbox.
+For a C++ Blueprint Component that don't ever need the tick callback do `PrimaryComponentTick.bCanEverTick = false` in the constructor.
+For a C++ Blueprint that only needs ticking sometimes do `PrimaryComponentTick.bStartWithTickEnabled = false` in the constructor.
+Some time later, use the `PrimaryComponentTick.SetTickFunctionEnable` function to enable or disable the tick callback.

 # Creating A New Actor Component Type